clinical-meteor/cookbook/cookbook/general-advice.md

     // a valid variable assignment that can be shared accross files foo = true;

+    // reactive session variables that can also be shared across files Session.set('is_sidebar_visible', true)

-    // entropy rich function name that is unlikely to case a name collission toggleSessionObjects(objectId)
+    // entropy rich function name that is unlikely to cause a name collission toggleSessionObjects(objectId);
     ````

 #### Less Objects, More Functions